Wieheew/IS4010-JobHuntTracker-Final/README.md

 ## 👨‍💻 Author

-IS4010 Student Project - University of Cincinnati
+Ethan Wiehe, student University of Cincinnati, IS4010

 ## 📄 License